7 of the Biggest SEO Myths

 According to Mashable, Google gets over 100 billion searches a month worldwide.
 That’s 100 billion opportunities to have someone find your website, buy your product, or consult your service.
 It is also 100 billion opportunities to have someone miss your website if you aren’t using proper SEO best practices and techniques.
 How can you know that you aren’t falling victim to some of the many notorious SEO myths out there?

 Here are seven of the biggest and baddest SEO myths circulating the web today.
-Some are simply old – and outdated – SEO practices, some are just short of being correct, and some are flat out harmful.
-Many companies still follow these practices, though, so we recommend using this guide to not only recognize bad advice, but to understand how to overcome it with best practices.
+Some are simply old—and outdated—SEO practices, some are just short of being correct, and some are flat out harmful.
+Many companies still follow these practices, though, so we recommend using this guide to not only recognize bad advice but also understand how to overcome it with best practices.

 1. “Links are better than content.”
 Back in the beginning of SEO practices, many businesses went for quantity over quality when it came to cross-linking on their web pages.
 With the release of the Panda, Penguin, and Hummingbird algorithm updates, however, Google has made it very clear that it’s not ok to try to game the search engine system.
 Focus on having relevant and diverse sources linking to relevant pages to get to the top of the search engines the right way.